-The Family School at the Woodstock Jewish Congregation provides an open, welcoming, and enthusiastic environment where Jewish children and their families learn to practice Judaism in a meaningful and enlivening way.
-It is a safe place for children and their families to express their views, feelings and concerns without being judged.
+The Family School at the Woodstock Jewish Congregation provides an open, welcoming, and enthusiastic environment where learners and their families practice Judaism in a meaningful and enlivening way.
+It is a safe place to express your views, feelings and concerns without being judged.

 It is important to us that our students experience our family school as a joyful and meaningful community, and that they feel comfortable and secure in their religious education and upbringing.
 They will be more likely to be involved in Jewish life if they have a solid foundation: Specific knowledge goals are important, but more important is that we establish a loving and caring place for families to grow into their Jewish identities.